Self-guided walk through Merida’s historic downtown

 You can even eat lunch at the Lucas de Galvez market.
 So you may want to plan to grab a bite from one of the many vendors hawking freshly made plates of food.

-The Mayan World museum takes guests on a journey that begins with natural history from the beginning of time.
+The Mayan World Museum in Merida will invite guests on a journey that begins with natural history from the beginning of time.
 The exhibits slowly progress to the life of the modern Maya today.

-This impressive museum is located in Merida’s northern outskirts but it is worth the visit to deeply explore the local Mayan culture and history.
+The museum is located in Merida’s northern outskirts but it is worth the visit.

-Alternatively to this museum, you can visit the Palacio Canton Museum of Anthropology located in the center, which houses a smaller number of Mayan artifacts and is currently open.
+Alternatively to the Mayan World Museum, you can visit the Palacio Canton Museum of Anthropology located in the center of Merida.
+The museum houses a smaller number of Mayan artifacts but is also worth a visit.